sd-brewer/sql-project/starting_with_data.md

 &nbsp;

-# Question 3 : What are the top 10 products based on unique visitor viewings?
+## Exploration 3 : What are the top 10 products based on unique visitor viewings?

 ### SQL Queries:
 ```SQL